 Taking the first step is the most difficult part; for most people.
 But, as it’s said that a thousand-mile journey starts with one step, the first step can take you far.
 I want to share some personal experiences with an emphasis on the first step.

 - My father was a victim of the Partition of India in 1947.
 After the partition, their family came to Delhi — from Lahore — with nothing on them.
 They stayed in a refugee camp for almost a year.
 There was no way to re-start a life but there was hope.
 He decided to come to Mumbai and start a new life.
 He brought his entire family to this new city and slow-slowly built a small empire of dreams.

 - My father-in-law resided in a small hamlet that isn’t on the map of India till date. but he had dreams to make it big in the city of dreams — Mumbai.
-He came to the city, worked in the day and studies in the night.
-He gave an examination to join Indian Navy and got selected.
+He came to the city, worked in the day, and studies at night.
+He gave an examination to join the Indian Navy and got selected.
 He retired a few years back as a celebrated officer.

 In all of the examples, the people took a certain risk, what we can call the first step to make their life better.
-What’s in the future was not known but there were a direction, faith, and perseverance.
-They had faith in themselves and maybe in their God.
+What’s in the future wasn’t known but there was a direction, faith, and perseverance.
+They’d faith in themselves, and maybe in their God.

 I suggest to all those who are still waiting and thinking for the right time, take the first step.
 This is the time — right now.